Why are diamonds and gems used in jewellery?

 I explore whether there is another way

-It is my appeal to look at our relationship with nature differently.
+I appeal to look at our relationship with nature differently.